brinktrade/guides/content/0_creating-first-intent/README.md

 Now that we have our declaration signature using `viem`, we can finally submit it to the Brink API.
 To do so, we must make a POST request to the `/intents/submit/v1` endpoint.
 The data we pass to this endpoint is similar to the data we passed to the `/intents/compile/v1` endpoint, but it's passed as the POST request body, rather than query parameters.

-We also get to include the `signature` field from the previous step.
+We must also include the `signature` from the previous step.

 ```typescript script.js
 const axios = require('axios')